 - Place in the oven and bake for six to eight to twelve hours—tomatoes should be shriveled, but not dry and brittle.
 The tomatoes should still feel flexible when removed from the oven.
 Remove tomatoes from the oven, and let cool completely before storing.
 Store in a glass jar.
 Moisten with olive oil if tomatoes are too dry.
 The tomatoes will keep indefinitely.

-- For the bruschetta, preheat the oven to 400ºF.
-Slice the baguette into ¾-inch thick rounds, drizzle with olive oil and bake until golden, about 10 minutes.
+- For the toasts, preheat the oven to 400ºF.
+Slice the bread into ¾-inch thick rounds, drizzle with olive oil and bake until golden (or fry in a skillet), about 10 minutes.
 Remove from the oven and let cool.
-Top each baguette slice with a piece of mozzarella, a few oven-dried tomatoes and a few small leaves of basil.
+Top each bread slice with a piece of cheese, a few oven-dried tomatoes and a few small leaves of basil.
+Taste.
+Season with a pinch more salt if necessary and a splash of vinegar if you wish.
 Serve.